davissp14/terminal_tabs/README.md

    `ruby terminal_jobs.rb`

-  A autorun.sh file will be generated and can be moved anywhere you like.

 ## Recommendation:

-     Move the autorun.sh file to a fixed directory, and create an alias to run that script.
+     Move the generated file to a fixed directory and create an alias to execute the file.

      Steps on creating an alias: